We decided to write this topic because of its relevant social impact.

 Consider incorporating artwork in any room; a large art piece with minimal or no frame might be a perfect feature either for the kitchen or the living room.
 The art could depict your lifestyle, and you should not be afraid to use colorful paintings.
 Expansive walls might need smaller art series, but you might want to avoid a gallery wall arrangement as it would be cluttered and affect the modernist look you could want to achieve.

-Neutral walls are a modern minimalist approach to interior design and is drastically different to the embellished styles of Victorian years.
+Neutral walls are a modern minimalist approach to interior design and are drastically different from the embellished styles of Victorian years.
 Neutral colors include white and grey for either the home interior and exteriors.
 Neutral colors also help you to incorporate other decorative elements that complement your living space.

 Modern design makes use of concrete, steel, glass, and other beautiful building materials thanks to technological advancement.
 You could pay homage to modernism but consider the aesthetic of industrial architecture and design.
 Your home’s finish could be done beautifully using steel, concrete elements, and beautiful colors to transform your home into a clean and minimalist masterpiece.

-Modern interior design maintains clutter-free spaces that are efficient and clean for your household.
+The modern interior design maintains clutter-free spaces that are efficient and clean for your household.
 The style supports decluttering of countertops, walls, mantels, and any other visual elements in the house.
-In Minecraft, the less the accessories, the more spacious and beautiful the house will look.
+In Minecraft, the fewer the accessories, the more spacious and beautiful the house will look.
 You could even experiment with storage combinations in the game to hide trinkets and the efficient use of wardrobes and drawers would be a must.

 If you’re brave enough, the use of bold color examples in your modern Minecraft home could be a welcome surprise.
 Considering walls with neutral colors, you could add accents to the house using brightly colored furniture pieces, rugs, or artwork.
 You could choose bright colors like blue, red, white, yellow, and black and arrange them to bring out your personality which will add life to the room.